JindeShubhamA/BlottoGame/README.md

 - simulation =  0 if you don't want to see UI simulation.
                 1 if you want to see UI simulation

+ ## Running with frontend
+ ### The simulation will run for 1 round
+ #### Requirements linux 64 bit system
+ #### Steps
+ 1. Go to Blotto-game-frontend folder.
+ 2. Copy the contents from executables folder.
+ 3. Unzip the contents and keep it in Blotto Game directory
+ 4. run in the terminal command 'sh run.sh'